 There is an outcry in Sodom and Gomorrah.
 Who has made this outcry?
 The righteous are grieved over what is happening in Sodom and Gomorrah.
-Abraham’s nephew Lot lives there and Peter tells us that Lot was distressed because of what they were doing in those cities.
+Abraham’s nephew Lot lives there, and Peter later tells us that Lot was distressed because of what they were doing in those cities.
 Their sin is grave.
 And what was the sin?

 Ezekiel tells us that this was Sodom’s sin: she had pride, excess of food, and prosperous ease, but did not aid the poor and needy.
 They did not keep to the way.
 The Bible tells us that the Lord is near the humble but far from the proud.
 It’s humility that keeps us on the way of the Lord.
 It’s pride that pushes us away.

 After unbelief, pride seems to be the deadliest sin.
 How can we be with God in heaven for eternity if He’s far away from us?
 We want to draw near to Him, but we can’t if we are in pride.
 We can’t keep the way of the Lord in pride because Jesus is the Way, and if we are far from Him, then we are far from the way.

 Sodom’s sin, like Cain’s, like ours, starts in the heart, forms in thoughts, overflows in words, and produces the fruit of sinful actions.
 The result of sinful actions is death.